Welcome to YU Pre-law Advising

 4. Make sure you have a summer internship/opportunity lined up.

-5. Contact me with any questions or concerns.
+5. Contact us with any questions or concerns.